psycopg/psycopg/docs/advanced/pipeline.rst

 Client-server messages flow
 ---------------------------

-During normal querying, each statement consists in a stream of request messages sent by the client to the server, followed by a stream of response messages in the opposite direction.
+In order to understand better how the pipeline mode works, we should take a closer look at the `PostgreSQL client-server message flow`__.

-The client sends commands to parse a query, bind it to parameters, execute it, and terminates with a ``Sync`` to communicate the server that it should process the commands sent so far.
-The server will process the query and send back the results, terminating the stream of message with a ``ReadyForQuery`` message, telling the client that it can now send a new query.
-The messages are described in the `PostgreSQL message flow documentation`__.
+During normal querying, each statement is transmitted by the client to the server as a stream of request messages, terminating with a *Sync* message to tell it that it should process the messages sent so far.
+The server will execute the statement and describe the results back as a stream of messages, terminating with a *ReadyForQuery*, telling the client that it may now send a new query.

-For example the statement:
+For example, the statement (returning no result):

 .. code:: python

     conn.execute("INSERT INTO mytable (data) VALUES (%s)", ["hello"])

-results in a complete back-and-forth of the messages:
+results in the following two groups of messages:

 .. table::
     :align: left